Mythall/Mythall-Generateur/README.md

 An admin will have to review and approve your pull request

 Once approved it will automaticly update the live environment

+# Backup & Restore Firestore

+Open a cloud shell with owner account at https://console.cloud.google.com/welcome?project=mythall-v7&cloudshell=true

+Use the commands to backup firestore:

+gcloud config set project mythall-v7

+gcloud firestore export gs://mythall-v7.appspot.com --async

+To copy live database to dev (Update the timestamp to last backup):

+gcloud alpha storage cp --recursive gs://mythall-v7.appspot.com/2022-09-02T15:48:43_56723/ gs://mythall-dev.appspot.com

+gcloud config set project mythall-dev

+gcloud firestore import gs://mythall-dev.appspot.com/2022-09-02T15:48:43_56723 --async

+# To transfer Users from Authentication from live to dev

+firebase auth:export AllUsers.json --project mythall-v7

+firebase auth:import AllUsers.json --project mythall-dev

+Password hashes are not the same, so you will have to go throught forgot password and reset it for your account

+You can delete the AllUsers.json file in your project, but it's also ignored by git